 First, I want to explain the difference between poor communication and an unhealthy actor-agent relationship to make sure that's not your issue, then we'll dive into communication tips.

 An actor friend of mine asked if we could talk one day about a strange interaction she had with her agent.
 She'd only been signed with her for a few months.

 She said, "I think this is weird.
 I'm not sure if this is right."

 When I heard and read the really negative comments being made to my friend (that I knew were not true about her), I was shocked.
 I said, "You need to be done with this particular agency.
 You need to write your 30-day written notice.
 This is not just an issue of poor communication.
 This is straight up unhealthy."

-So when you have a negative feeling, or you feel like there's a red flag that goes beyond poor communication, ask other people in this business that you trust for their opinion.
+When you have a negative feeling, or you feel like there's a red flag that goes beyond poor communication, ask other people in this business that you trust for their opinion.

 You may need to make the hard decision to step away from your agency.
 If you're wondering, "Should I change my acting agent?" then ask yourself, "Is this interaction good for me?"

 Listen to that warning if you have it.
 Communication is one of the key components of an actor-agent relationship.

 After hearing about my friend's issue, I immediately wrote my agency a quick email saying, "Hey, thanks so much for always looking for the silver lining and trying to stay positive.
 I really appreciate that.
 Here's what I just heard from another friend, and I'm glad that's not true for us."

 That type of negative interaction is not anything I would ever expect my agency to do. so I let them know I was thankful.
 I'd encourage you to do the same if you're in a good situation.
 Healthy communication can be that simple.

 If you're thankful for something, tell your agent!
 They're humans that need encouragement, too.

 Hey, if you don't have an agent yet, actor friend, that's okay.
 You're gonna get one one day.
-So stick with me because there's really a lot of trial and error in this business for figuring out what works and what doesn't.
+So stick with me because there's really a lot of trial-and-error in this business for figuring out what works and what doesn't.

-I mean outside of learning your craft and getting coaching on your talent it's like, "Where's the manual?
+Outside of learning your craft and getting coaching on your talent it's like, "Where's the manual?
 Someone tell me!"

 ACTOR-AGENT RELATIONSHIP TIP 1: HOW OFTEN TO EMAIL

 Sometimes I hear actors talk about how often they contact their agents, and my stomach hurts because I always want actors to communicate from a place of confidence.

 Initiating conversation from a place of confidence is a good way to keep the actor-agent relationship healthy.
 I, too, have written an email that I regretted because it sounded insecure in hindsight since it was so wordy.

 Communicating from a place of power is also dependent on how often you communicate.

-The first tip is that I want you to send out an email to your agent maybe once a quarter.
+The first tip is to send an email to your agent maybe once a quarter.
 I don't even do it that often if I know I haven't provided them with what they asked for in a prior communication.

 For example, I know my agent needs more film footage from me since I have a lot of commercial clips.

 I sent them a couple of film clips after that request, only one of which they liked enough to use.
 I also recently uploaded new headshots.
 So if I were to contact them with the same question right now, what do you think they would say?

 The same dang thing.
 They need more film footage!
 Ergo, there's no need for me to ask them again if everything is up-to-date except for what they've already requested.

 When you are ready to check in with them, keep it simple.
 Ask, "What do you need from me right now?"
 You may get feedback you didn't realize was an issue.
 What if they need a certain look or type of footage that you thought you'd already uploaded but isn't translating the way you hoped?
 You won't know unless you ask.